 OSHA has focused a large effort on bringing awareness of struck-by accidents to those in the construction industry.
 Recognizing the elements of struck-by hazards and promoting training and safe practice within areas of high risk is imperative to reducing the number of serious and fatal accidents.

 The four main areas of danger for being struck by objects include those where objects or equipment can fall from elevated surfaces, and in situations where objects can become airborne when working with power tools or when grinding materials.
 Swinging objects, such as cranes moving heavy loads, can strike a worker and cause fatal consequences.
 Even ground level equipment can be dangerous, especially when construction vehicles and equipment strike workers.

 OSHA suggests that all construction employers spend vital time training workers on how to avoid struck-by accidents.
 Knowing how to avoid areas or work safely within those areas prone to struck-by hazards will prevent serious injuries and save lives.
 Construction companies are advised to set policies regarding ongoing enforcement of safety procedures with strict consequences for failing to adhere to them.
 As with most construction accidents, serious injuries and fatalities can be prevented with proper safety training and adherence to OSHA guidelines.

 If you or someone you know has been injured in a construction accident, you may be entitled to compensation.
 The experienced team of South Jersey construction accident lawyers at Williams Cedar can help you claim the maximum amount of compensation available.
 Call us at 856-874-7500 or 215-557-0099 or contact us online to schedule a consultation today.
-Our offices are located in Cherry Hill, New Jersey and Philadelphia, and we represent clients throughout Pennsylvania, Cherry Hill, and nationwide.
+Our offices are located in Haddonfield, New Jersey and Philadelphia, and we represent clients throughout Pennsylvania, Cherry Hill, and nationwide.